 Forward: Mohamed Salah

-The PFA and FWA Player of the Year was unquestionably the signing of last summer.
-His £34m arrival at Liverpool from Roma was generally met with indifference – incredibly, because it felt like a lot of money in those pre-Neymar days.
+De Bruyne's biggest rival as PFA Player of the Season has unquestionably been the signing of last summer.
+His £34m arrival at Liverpool from Roma was generally met with indifference – incredibly, because it felt like a lot of money at the time.
 Hindsight tells us otherwise.

 Forward: Jamie Vardy

-The striker's remarkable volley against West Brom in April, with his less-favoured left foot after a lofted Riyad Mahrez pass, was arguably the finest goal of a career that has produced numerous important finishes.
-A delightful strike against Tottenham earlier in the campaign also evidenced a subtler side of Vardy’s skill set.
+The striker's remarkable volley against West Brom in October, with his less-favoured left foot after a lofted Riyad Mahrez pass, was arguably the finest goal of a career that has produced numerous important finishes.

 Forward: Wilfried Zaha